2DegreesInvesting/practices/git.md

 it easier for other developers to understand the changes and roll them back if something went wrong.
 You can avoid sharing unwanted changes via .gitignore.
-If you can’t succinctly describe what the commit is doing in a couple of words, then it is likely too big.
+If you can’t succinctly describe what the commit is doing in a few words, then it is likely too big.

 See also: